Explore Our Rooms

 Library

 As well as general reference works available to members in the Smoking Room, the National Liberal Club is home to London’s only specialist library on Liberal history, politics, biography and philosophy, including books, pamphlets and theses on the British Liberal tradition.
 Members may access the library at any time during the club’s opening hours by signing in for the keys from the front desk.
-Queries about the library – including requests from non-members to view material – should be directed to the club’s Librarian, Dr. Seth Thévoz, at seth@cantab.net.
+Queries about the library – including requests from non-members to view material – should be directed to the club’s Librarian, Derek Mcauley, at dmca123@aol.com.
+Discover more about the NLC Library.

 Snooker Room